pazfe/product-docs/README.md

 ## Contributing

 You might also consider contributing to the emnify documentation project.
-If so, please take a look at the [contributing guide](CONTRIBUTING.md) to see how easy it is to get started.
+If so, please take a look at the [contributing guide](CONTRIBUTING.md) to see how to get started.

 ## License